 The majority of our training is delivered through bespoke courses developed to meet the specific requirements of an individual client and the specific training needs of their personnel.
-Training is delivered at the client's location or at a suitable off-site training centre.
+Training is delivered at the client's location, at a suitable off-site training centre or via a remote video link.
 It is frequently supported by additional mentoring and ongoing support for the client's staff.